libreswitch/ops/docs/bgp_cli.md

 ```

 #### Description
 This command defines a new community list.
 LINE is a string expression of the communities attribute.
-LINE can include a regular expression to match the communities attribute in BGP updates.
+LINE can include a regular expression to match the communities attribute in eBGP updates.
 The community is compiled into a community structure.
 Multiple community lists can be defined under the same name.
 In that case, the match happens in user-defined order.
-Once the community list matches to the communities attribute in BGP updates, it returns a permit or deny based on the community list definition.
+Once the community list matches to the communities attribute in eBGP updates, it returns a permit or deny based on the community list definition.
 When there is no matched entry, deny is returned.
 When the community is empty, the system matches to any routes.

 #### Authority
 Admin user.